awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Minimize_Blast_Radius_with_Shuffle_Sharding/1_deploy_workload.md

 pre: "<b>1. </b>"
 ---

-Traditionally most workloads are designed to withstand infrastructure failure such as - deploying workload components across multiple Availability Zones/Regions, implementing self-healing capabilities such as AutoScaling, etc. While such techniques are effective in ensuring uptime of workload resources, they do not address issues introduced at the application level i.e. a software bug.
+Traditionally most workloads are designed to withstand infrastructure failure by deploying workload components across multiple Availability Zones/Regions, implementing self-healing capabilities such as AutoScaling, etc. While such techniques are effective in ensuring uptime of workload resources, they do not address issues introduced at the workload application level (i.e. a software bug).
 Leveraging bulkhead architectures and shuffle-sharding techniques will provide additional reliability to workloads by limiting the blast radius of failures so that only a subset of users are impacted by such failures.

 ![ArchitectureRegular](/Reliability/300_Minimize_Blast_Radius_with_Shuffle_Sharding/Images/Architecture-regular.png)

-You will use AWS CloudFormation to provision some resources needed for this lab.
-The CloudFormation stack that you provision will create an Application Load Balancer, Target Groups, and some EC2 instances in a new VPC.
+You will use AWS CloudFormation to provision the resources needed for this lab.
+The CloudFormation stack that you provision will create an Application Load Balancer, Target Groups, and EC2 instances in a new VPC.

 ### 1.1 Log into the AWS console {#awslogin}